Food & Beverages

 How Are Food and Beverages Regulated?

 The Food and Drug Administration (FDA) regulates all foods and beverages distributed in the United States except products that are regulated exclusively by the US Department of Agriculture (USDA).
 USDA food regulations govern meat (beef, lamb, pork), poultry, eggs, and products made from them.
-FDA has jurisdiction over all imported foods and beverages upon, and even before, their arrival in the US.
+FDA has jurisdiction over imported foods and beverages upon, and even before, their arrival in the US.
 FDA regulations concern food safety, adulteration (contamination), processing, labeling (misbranding), facility registration, prior notice, and ingredients.

 Some of FDA’s primary targets for regulatory enforcement:

 |Fresh produce (fruits and vegetables)||Pesticide residues, microbiological contamination|

 |Processed foods (dry goods, canned foods, acidified foods, prepared meals)||Microbiological contamination, food labeling requirements (such as nutrition labeling), submission of Scheduled Process documentation for canned foods|

 |Dietary or nutritional supplements||Dietary ingredient safety, finished product safety, Supplement Facts labeling, permissible labeling and marketing claims|

 |Infant formula||Conformity to FDA minimum nutrition requirements and labeling requirements|

 |Fruit and vegetable juices, carbonated drinks, and functional beverages (such as energy

 drinks and antioxidant drinks)